Table of Contents

 Comparing the Effectiveness Between Both LASIK Types

 For one study, researchers looked at various clinical results.
-They ultimately determined that Z-LASIK may be better than normal LASIK.
+They ultimately determined that Z-LASIK may be better than standard LASIK.
 This conclusion is the result of comparing the recovery of people who went through both types.

-The group that had the bladeless type fared better during each recovery stage compared to the people who underwent normal LASIK.
+The group that had the bladeless type fared better during each recovery stage compared to the people who underwent traditional LASIK.
 Those who had the bladeless type also appeared to get clearer vision faster than the normal LASIK group.

 The best technique depends on the individual.
 However, there is evidence that shows that Z-LASIK may lead to slightly fewer complications and slightly improved visual quality.